sonic-net/SONiC/doc/smart-switch/smart-switch-database-architecture/smart-switch-database-design.md

 - Each DPU database instance on the NPU is associated with a unique TCP port and domain Unix socket path.
 - All DPU database instances on the NPU will be bound to the IP address of the midplane bridge.
 - All database instances on the NPU share the same network namespace to facilitate seamless communication.
-- DPUs can access their respective overlay database instances using the IP of the midplane bridge and a pre-assigned unique TCP port.
+- DPUs can access their respective overlay database instances on the NPU using the IP of the midplane bridge and a pre-assigned unique TCP port.

 ### Architecture Design